 LearnLanguageswith Us!Start Learning!

-Basically, declarative acceleration is a way of using technology to do what technology does best, using teachers to do what teachers do best, and skillfully merging the two to produce a learning result that is captivating and feels like a rocket ride compared to traditional language learning.
+To put it simply, declarative acceleration is a way of using technology to do what technology does best, using teachers to do what teachers do best, and skillfully merging the two.

 There are two big aspects of language that ultimately need to work together for successful language acquisition.
-We call them declarative knowledge and procedural knowledge, but in less geeky terminology, we’re just talking about vocabulary and phrases on the one hand, and language skills on the other.
+We call them declarative knowledge and procedural knowledge, but we’re just talking about vocabulary and phrases on the one hand, and language skills on the other.

-Using a few words and phrases, such as hello and thank you, in another person’s language can sometimes have an almost magical effect.
 Of course, language is much more than just vocabulary.
-“Fluency” is a rubbery term, but we know it when we hear it.
-Native-like word order, words that naturally go with each other, the right word, the right form of the word, the right level of formality, the right style for the group and setting and so on, all spoken, heard, written or read at “normal” native speed—these are the necessary, artful and beautiful skills of language.
+“Fluency” is a rubbery term, but we know it when we hear it: using native-like word order, choosing the right words and level of formality, speaking at a normal, native speed—these are the necessary and beautiful skills of language.

-What we all want—learners and teachers alike—is to produce language skill, complete with a robust lexical foundation of mastered words and phrases, as quickly and successfully as possible.
+What we all want—learners and teachers alike—is to achieve higher proficiency levels, complete with a robust vocabulary, as quickly and successfully as possible.
 Declarative acceleration is the best way we know to do that.

-We can picture a successful learner enjoying, engaging and succeeding in this situation.
-We then ask ourselves, what declarative knowledge (words, phrases and small chunks of language) would that successful learner employ?
-We then collect and strategically organize that declarative material, injecting it into computer-delivered activities, games and sequences.
+We first ask ourselves, what declarative knowledge (words, phrases and small chunks of language) would a learner need in this situation?
+We then collect and strategically organize that declarative material, and deliver it to the learner using our technology.

 The same is true for vocabulary, words, phrases and other memorized language chunks.
 So we use the computer to do what the computer does best.
-If this type of declarative pre-loading is available for every lesson, the learner will likely build a robust “lexical reservoir” that is two or three times larger than in a traditional course.
+If this type of declarative learning is available for every lesson, the learner will likely build a robust vocabulary that is two or three times larger than in a traditional course.

 The teacher then has the pleasure of guiding these declaratively prepared and empowered learners through a suite of challenging and useful contextual language activities, coaching and encouraging all the while.